 Change first sentence:

-When macLEenabled is set to TRUE, the LECIM LE mode is enabled.
-The data transmission, reception, and acknowledgment is illustrated in Figure 34na
+When macLEHSenabled is set to TRUE in the coordinator and the device,. the data transmission, reception, and acknowledgment process illustrated in Figure 34na shall be used.

 Add after third paragraph:

 If the acknowledge is not received as expected, retransmission shall be performed as defined in 5.1.6.4.3.
 If, after sending the acknowledgment with the Frame Pending field set, the Data Request command is not received, the coordinator waits for the retransmission and repeats the acknowledgment with frame pending set.